-Supporters of the federal legislation say they want to protect the sense of remoteness that comes with making the journey to Chaco.
-They are also concerned about the preservation of ancient stone structures and other features outside the national park's boundaries.
+A world heritage site, supporters say they want to protect the sense of remoteness that comes with making the journey to the park.
+They're also concerned about the preservation of ancient stone structures and other features outside the park's boundaries.